Opentrons/opentrons-modules/modules/thermo-cycler/QC/lid_testing/readme.md

 `python TC_lid_tester.py -P COM3 -F lid_test_data`

 *The script will run until 1000 rounds of Open+Close are complete.
+To change the number of rounds, see TC_lid_tester.py, line 8.
-To stop the script before that, use Ctrl+Pause/Brk in the cmd window*
+To stop the script before that, use Ctrl+Pause/Break in the cmd window.*